The best receiver will boost your audiovisual equipment, bringing powerful sound to your speakers and impressive visual effects to your television.

 One of the two most popular object-based surround sound formats, Atmos adds height information to make it appear that the sound is coming from above and everything around you.

 Direct-Stream Digital.
 An alternative high-resolution audio file format to WAV, AIFF, and others aims to reduce distortion.

-The other more popular object-based audio format that can be more flexible than Dolby Atmos when it comes to where the speakers are placed and how many of them there are.
+The other more popular object-based audio format can be more flexible than Dolby Atmos when it comes to where the speakers are placed and how many of them there are.